 Due to the challenges described, it is hard to imagine that full automation of compensation decisions is a realizable aim.
 However, the concept should not be abandoned entirely, considering the potential benefits.

 For one, the approach would tackle the strictly enforced requirements for passengers to undertake a complicated written procedure in order to receive compensation, while flights in comparison can be booked more quickly than ever via apps or websites.
 No-code automation would allow customers to profit from digitization, too, by facilitating the compensation process and improving the settlement.
 Legislators must be aware of the limitations of such a system, however, if it is to succeed.

 Altogether, this initiative underestimates the complexity of the flight compensation system.
-Not everything that can be digitally recorded can also be decided by machines.
+Not everything that can be digitally recorded can also be decided by machines, using legal operations.